Enforcing the Hatch Act

 About this Action

-CLC has used these and other instances of government malfeasance as opportunities to educate the public about the Hatch Act and other ethics laws, with the goal of ensuring that government resources and authority are being used properly.
+CLC has used this and other occurrences of government malfeasance as opportunities to educate the public about the Hatch Act and other ethics laws, with the goal of ensuring that government resources and authority are being used properly.

 Back to top